 The drawings are crucial for documentation, communication, and troubleshooting on-site power systems.

-This also makes it an excellent planning tool, since you get an in-depth look at the building’s wiring and electrical system.
+This also makes it an excellent planning tool, as it provides an in-depth look at the building’s wiring and electrical system.

 Updated, precise electrical plans ensure that your building complies with relevant codes and regulations.

-Accurate installation and operation helps efficiently distribute power to equipment and appliances.
+Accurate installation and operation help efficiently distribute power to equipment and appliances.

 You save time and costs by avoiding problems, delays, and unnecessary purchases.